What You Need to Know Before Traveling with CBD Products

 What You Need to Know Before Traveling with CBD

 In terms of travelling to and within the UK, you are able to fly to the UK with a CBD product, providing it meets UK laws.
 The current law which is in place states that the products cannot contain any THC and it has to have been designed and processed with the intention of human consumption.
-In addition to this, some flight providers may have their own rules regarding traveling with CBD, therefore, it is always best to check before you fly.
+In addition to this, some flight providers may have their own rules regarding travelling with CBD, therefore, it is always best to check before you fly.

 When flying companies that do allow you to take CBD products with you, it is likely that you will be able to take your items with you in both your hand and hold luggage.
 If you do decide to take it with you in your hand luggage, it must also follow customs regulations which require all liquids to be under 100ml.